nichlock/code-snips/C-C++/ansi-escape-codes-and-colors.md

 const char COLOR_NONE[]     = "\e[0m";
 ```

 If these aren't working in some language, `\033` can go in place of `\e`.
 In windows shells or for files which should be colored, use the 'ESC' control character, which you can get by typing ALT+027 using a numberpad.
-You can also copy this: ``.
+You can also copy this: `` (after opening the `raw` file on GitHub).

 This works directly in console echos too, with: